Gain variations as induced by the diffuse night sky background: the ASTRI-Horn experience: Results and Discussion

 \section{Results and Discussion}

-The p.e. distribution used in our analysis, which depends on the rate of detected events, should not have been correlated to the NSB levels if the camera had operated in nominal regime.
-However, results presented in Fig.~\ref{fig:normalization} show that the time intervals non affected by current limitation have compatible normalization values (within statistical errors or within the 2\% calibration systematic), while significant decreases are detected in the interval with high NSB levels (time 1$^h$:30' to 4$^h$:30' from the observation starting time).
-The maximum decrease ($\sim$15\%) is observed in correspondence of the highest level of the diffuse NSB.
+The $pe$ distributions used in our analysis, after the exposure normalization, should not have been correlated to the NSB levels if the camera had operated in nominal regime.
+However, results presented in Fig.~\ref{fig:normalization} show that all time intervals non affected by current limitation have compatible normalization values if a 2\% calibration systematic is also included, while significant decreases are detected in the interval with high NSB levels (time 1$^h$:30' to 4$^h$:30' from the observation starting time).
+The maximum decrease is observed in correspondence of the highest level of the diffuse NSB.
+To quantify this decrease, we computed the ratio between the values relative to runs affected by current limitation and the average between the two ones correspondent to the lowest NSB level (1456(002) and 1456(003)).
+The highest value, relative to run 1454(000), is $\sim$15\%.

+A detailed comparison of the results obtained both from the analysis of atmospheric showers signals and those from the NSB \cite{Compagnino2022}, is necessary to assess that the current limitation affects both at the same level.
+To this purpose, we evaluated the percentage gain variations from the nominal values in both data sets:\\ {\textit{Signal}}: in this case, the normalization $p_0[G_r]$, was obtained averaging the values relative to the lowest NSB (runs 1456(002) and 1456(003)) to improve the significance.
+The percentage variations was then computed with respect to this value for all other runs.
+The gain variation $\Delta G[NSB]$ is given by: